Ph.D. in Business Psychology

 The Chicago School’s Ph.D. in Business Psychology, Industrial/Organizational Track prepares graduates to assume high-level responsibilities in today’s global and multicultural business environment.
 Students enrolled in this program will gain a strong foundation in relevant psychological theories and their application to practical business issues and opportunities that enhance business insight to provide effective business solutions.

-Guided by practitioner faculty, Ph.D. in Business Psychology, Industrial/Organizational Track students will cover a wide range of business challenges, including:
+Guided by practitioner faculty, Ph.D. in Business Psychology, Industrial/Organizational Track students at the Chicago campus will cover a wide range of business challenges, including:

 - Mergers and acquisitions